samxtu/talisiaAPI/README.md

-# Spree Starter
+# Talisia Starter

-This a dockerized [Spree Commerce](https://spreecommerce.org) application template ready to for local development and deployment to cloud providers.
+This a dockerized Ruby on Rails application combined with a NodeJS micro service API ready for local development and deployment to cloud providers.

 ## Deploy in the cloud